tpodg/go-config/README.md

 Configuration file is parsed with [go-yaml/yaml](https://github.com/go-yaml/yaml/tree/v3) module.
 "config.yaml" file must be in the same directory as the application executable.
 Struct tags provided by the parsing module are supported.
 Priority of the provider is set to 50.

 ### ENV

-**Not functional yet**
+Environment variables should be named as uppercase field names, each nested struct name should be inserted with an underscore ("_") prefix and postfix (_STRUCTFIELD_).
+Prefix of environment variables can be manually configured when env provider is initialized.
 Priority of the provider is set to 30.
-This way configuration from the yaml file can be overwritten with environment variables.

 ## Usage